HyperTag/documentation/src/content/cloud-destinations/VWO.md

 ### VWO Side

 To get started, you'll need to add the VWO JavaScript snippet to the pages that you want to track.
 You can check out their docs on how to do that [here](https://vwo.com/knowledge/add-vwo-smartcode-to-your-website/).
-Keep in mind, they use different Javascript snippets based on if your Application is a Single-Page Application or not.
+Keep in mind, they use different JavaScript snippets based on if your application is a Single-Page Application or not.
 Make sure you load the correct one.

 If you would like for analytics.js to manage the loading of the snippet for you, ensure that you have **Use Async Smart Code** enabled in your Destination settings.